bokveizen/non-fragile-hypercore/data/README.txt

 The processed data can be produced by running the Jupyter notebooks in each part.
-We will release the processed data via Google drive later.
+The data is also available at https://drive.google.com/drive/folders/1PzgJ0UEnnuv8wKxHcygMpqbFcT5rzjW2.